diegomiranda02/automaticVizWithStreamlit/README.md

             st.plotly_chart(fig)
 ```

 Each method compares if the key has some pattern and the value type.
-For instance, if the key starts with 'map' and the value is a list then generates a map component.
-Another example is if the key starts with 'table' and the value is an instance of a list then a datatable is generated.
+For instance, if the key starts with 'map' and the value is a list, it generates a map component.
+Another example is if the key starts with 'table' and the value is an instance of a list, then a datatable is generated.
 The 'data_content' variable is the data in JSON specification format.
-The method 'generate_report' receives the JSON data as parameter the the report is generated automatically.
+The method 'generate_report' receives the JSON data as a parameter, generating the report automatically.

 ### 6. Deploying and Sharing the Report: